 3. Not conducting regular inspections

 Are you receiving regular updates on the condition of your property each time an inspection takes place?
-If not, your property manager is failing at their job.
+If not, your PM is failing at their job.
 This isn’t something you should have to follow up on.
 This should be a standard task that’s simply part of the day to day job.

-If regular inspections aren’t being conducted, there’s no way for your property manager to tell if your property is in a good state of repair and well maintained consistently.
+If regular inspections aren’t being conducted, there’s no way for your PM to tell if your property is in a good state of repair and well maintained consistently.
 If you ignore this issue for too long, you run the risk of your property falling into a worse state of disrepair than you realised, ultimately devaluing your property and reducing the amount of rent you could gain.

 4. Few repairs

 Has your property had any major and expensive repairs done recently?
 Would the repairs have been smaller and cheaper if the problem was spotted earlier?
 This is a tell-tale sign of bad property mangers.

 5. Unhappy tenants

 When a good tenant is found who takes care of your property and pays the rent on time, you want to keep them around as long as possible.
-But if that tenant raises concerns about the property manager or even decides to leave because of them, you know there’s a problem.
+But if that tenant raises concerns about the PM or even decides to leave because of them, you know there’s a problem.
 Whether it be unreasonable expectations during inspections, lack of communication or disinterested responses to their concerns, these are all points you need to take seriously.

 6. No increase in rent